huehou/huehou.github.io/content/index.md

 title: About
 ---
 ## Introduction
 Welcome to Summa Physica.
-It is a space where I store my notes for my research, physics, and mathematics.
+It is a space to store my notes for my research, physics, and mathematics.
 If you want to see some of my thoughts, check out [Blog](./Blog).
 Thus far, Summa Physica contains notes for the following categories
 - Physics
 	- [Quantum Computation](./Notes/Quantum-Computation)
 	- [Statistical Mechanics](./Notes/Statistical-Mechanics)